How To Budget a Retail Business in 6 Steps (+ Free Templates)

-Creating and sticking to an organized retail budget is imperative to the success of your retail business—it will help you predict sales fluctuations, set buying budgets and quantities, understand costs, and prevent overspending.
-Here, we will go over how to budget a retail business in six steps.
+Creating and sticking to a retail budget is imperative to the success of your business—it will help you predict sales, optimize purchasing, understand costs, and prevent overspending.
+Here, we will go over how to budget a retail business in six steps, which includes gathering and analyzing data, creating sales and cost budgets and a profit and loss statement, and establishing a cash flow forecast.
+We also created a free retail store budget template that you can download in Step 1.

 Step 1: Gather Data for Accurate Forecasting

-- Sales from all stores: You need to know how much your store(s) made in previous years to detect trends and make predictions about what your sales revenue could look like this year.
-If you have multiple locations, then you want to keep each store’s sales data separate so that you can view the individual performance of each location and allocate budgets accordingly.
+- Past sales: You need to know how much your store(s) made in previous years to detect trends and make predictions about what your sales revenue could look like this year.
+If you have multiple locations or channels, then you want to keep the sales data separate so that you can view the individual performance of each location or channel and allocate budgets accordingly.

-- Gross margin: You need to understand how much of your revenue is left after you remove all associated costs, such as labor, payroll, and your cost of goods sold (COGS).
+- Gross margin: Your gross margin refers to the total sales revenue minus all the costs associated with your inventory.
+Your margins data will help you understand how much of your revenue is left after you remove all associated costs, such as labor, carrying costs, and cost of goods sold (COGS).

-- Marketing calendar: To get an accurate picture of your sales, you need to know when you hosted sales and events that might have created a boost.
+- Marketing calendar: To get an accurate picture of your sales, you need to look at your marketing calendar so you know when you hosted sales and events that might have created a boost.

-- Anomalous events: So that you don’t overestimate or underestimate your budget, be sure to note any anomalous events that impacted your sales.
-For example, the pandemic caused you to go several months with record low sales—understanding the event that led to the sales decline helps you avoid falsely anticipating low sales numbers for the coming year.
+- Anomalous events: So you don’t overestimate or underestimate your budget, be sure to note any anomalous events that impacted your sales.
+For example, a winter storm may have caused you to close your doors for a week, leading to lower-than-normal sales for the month.

 - Fixed costs: In addition to gathering sales data, you will also need to have a grasp of all of your fixed costs.
 Often called overhead costs, your fixed costs are all your business expenses that are not impacted by your sales—like rent and utilities.
 These are the costs that you will owe regardless of your store’s performance and will not change month over month.

-Want to learn more about the expenses you should track in your accounting?
+Want to learn more about the expenses you should track?
 Check out What Are Expenses in Accounting?
 Variable & Fixed Explained.

 Like-for-Like (LFL) Comparison